 Diagnostic laparoscopy can be performed with small instruments under conscious sedation in a properly equipped procedure room or in an operating room under general anesthesia.
 The procedure provides excellent diagnostic capabilities to evaluate the uterus, fallopian tubes, ovaries and pelvic surfaces.
 The primary diagnoses are tubal occlusion, adhesions, endometriosis, fibroids, congenital anomalies, and polycystic ovarian disease.
 Other intraabdominal organs can also be evaluated.
 Laparoscopy under conscious sedation provides very limited opportunities for therapeutic intervention if abnormalities are detected.
 The major advantages of laparoscopy is its accuracy in diagnosing infertility conditions and its therapeutic potential.
 The major disadvantage is cost and the fact it is an invasive procedure with the attendant potential complications.
 Laparoscopy may be performed following an abnormal hysterosalpingogram, sonohysterography, or hysteroscopy if the information acquired at laparoscopy will likely alter the treatment plan, or if it is expected that a condition can be effectively treated during the procedure.

-If your fertility specialist suspects that the source of infertility may be related to the interactions of the cervical mucus with the sperm, (s)he will most likely make use of the testing protocols outlined below.
+If your fertility specialist suspects that the source of infertility may be related to the interactions of the cervical mucus with the sperm or the timing and technique of sexual relations, (s)he will most likely make use of the testing protocols outlined below.